U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 I want to increase my salary as a frontend developer, but I don't know what else I should learn.

-Developers preparing for frontend/full-stack system design interviews at US Big Tech companies, startups, and global tech firms
+Developers preparing for frontend/full-stack system design interviews at US Big Tech, startups, and global tech companies

 I want to be recognized for my system design capabilities, just like a backend/infrastructure developer.

-Developers who want to train in large-scale UI architecture based on real-world service examples such as Threads, Amazon, Netflix, Google Docs, SpaceX, and Figure AI
+Developers who want to train in large-scale UI architecture based on real-world service cases such as Threads, Amazon, Netflix, Google Docs, SpaceX, and Figure AI

 This is how you will change after taking the course